nagyaly/cyber/7-Firewall/1-Basic-Firewall-[ufw].md

 ### 2- enable ufw
 `sudo ufw enable`

-you may prompt with the following if you are connected via ssh, just reply with yes (y) \
+> [!TIP]  you may prompt with the following if you are connected via ssh, just reply with yes (y)
-**Command may disrupt existing ssh connections.
-Proceed with operation (y|n)?**
+> Command may disrupt existing ssh connections.
+Proceed with operation (y|n)?

 ```bash
 Firewall is active and enabled on system startup